+Table 11: Overall Project Cost

 In conclusion, the total projected cost for the construction project is £588,300, covering all primary categories, including structural elements, walls, openings, foundation, roofing, interior finishes, and labour.
 Structural and material costs account for a significant portion, while labour, calculated at 40% of the total cost, is split between contractors (70%) and engineers (30%).
 The detailed breakdown provides a clear allocation of resources, ensuring all essential components are addressed within the budget.
 This cost analysis establishes a robust foundation for the project's financial planning and execution.

 Carbon Footprint Analysis